CleanestMink126/DSA-19-Dev/datastructures/day01/README.md

 With each problem, we will add functionality to our classes to more closely match the real functionality of a real Java `ArrayList`.

-Ben would like to start a farm that only contains cows.
+Vicky would like to start a farm that only contains cows.
 He wants your help in creating an `ArrayList` to store these cows in.

 You will be provided a `Cow` class that your `MyArrayList` will *exclusively* store.
 Each `Cow` has the following properties:
 ```java